 A Risk Quantification Process

 Figure: Risk Exposure Quantification Strategy—Process Flow.
 One approach to the analytical process associated with risk exposure quantification.

 In the second step, postulate multiple factors related to the potential consequences and impact of each incident of the specified type.
 Estimates of cost may be made for each scenario using a worst-case baseline, such as total loss of a known valued asset, or a less consequential result, such as an outage for a specified time.
 Impact costs may be estimated by engaging the business unit, which typically has loss-impact data calculations as part of the contingency planning baseline.
 Other estimates may be merely logical plug-ins supported by prior-event data.

 The single-incident cost estimates are then processed through the filter of the effectiveness of the countermeasures that are in place for each risk event.
 For example, backup resources are in place to respond to a natural disaster outage, and the time to recover may be reliably estimated through prior tests.
 That recovery time and other impacts may also be reliably estimated.
 You will find your CFO and risk management or insurance offices most helpful in identifying insurance industry data associated with various security incidents and scoping single-incident costs to risk impacts.

-Likelihood of an incident is a measure of knowledge of your vulnerability to specific breaches based on test data, known downtimes, audit data on unresolved business process deficiencies, and increased frequency of similar events within your industry or nearby.
+Likelihood of an incident is a measure of your vulnerability to specific breaches based on test data, known downtimes, audit data on unresolved business process deficiencies, and increased frequency of similar events within your industry or region.
 Effectiveness of countermeasures is also based on test data.
 The known resilience or identified weaknesses of the countermeasures available in your scenario will drive your likelihood estimates.
 For example, what if this process were to postulate a much wider impact of the disaster that limited or eliminated the backup capability in our outage scenario above?

 - the perceived value or attractiveness of the object of protection;